 Here’s how to transform your garden into an Earth-friendly landscape.

 Nurture and protect the soil

-• Use low-water plants native to other Mediterranean climate regions that also welcome pollinators and natural enemies.
+- Use low-water plants that also welcome pollinators and natural enemies.

-• Remove invasive plants that overrun native species and cause other environmental problems.
+- Remove invasive plants that overrun natives and cause other problems.

-• Incorporate permeable surfaces and other rainwater retention strategies to minimize supplemental water use and to allow rainwater to slow, sink, and spread into the soil.
+- Incorporate permeable surfaces and other rainwater retention strategies to allow rainwater to slow, sink, and spread into the soil.